Home » Products Sourcing » Renewable Energy » How To Calculate the Right Solar System Size?

 Step 1: Calculate energy usage

 Firstly, it is an important consideration to estimate the home’s or commercial property’s average electricity consumption.
-For that, take 12 months of energy usage.
+For that, it takes 12 months of energy usage.
 It is common to see peaks and troughs during the summer and winter because of the high consumption of air-conditioners and heating units.
 Find out the average monthly kWh (kilowatt-hours) usage by dividing the 12 month’s usage by 12.
 Then, divide by 30 to get a rough estimate of the daily kWh usage.

 Example: